openUC2/UC2-GIT/APPLICATIONS/APP_Incubator_Microscope/Readme.md

 <img src="./IMAGES/Assembly_UKJ_Microscope_v4.png" width="500">
 </p>

 Each functional block has an Arduino acting as a BUS-communicator.
-Therefore it's possible to control (i.e. swith on/off) devices from the MASTER-device (i.e. Raspberry pi).
+Therefore it's possible to control (i.e. switch on/off) devices from the MASTER-device (i.e. Raspberry pi).
 We aim to build a low-cost solution for high throughput acquisitions, acting as a new tools for (not only) biologists.

 It is a very early developer version.
 Please feel free to contribute to the documentation and device development.